-Standing on one of my many terraces overlooking Green Park and beyond, I cannot but think I am in paradise.
+Standing on one of my many terraces at St James Hotel and Club overlooking Green Park and beyond, I cannot but think I am in paradise.
 Sun streams down onto the decking, placing warm kisses on my face as I sip my champagne lounged in my wicker chaise longue – life does not get much better than this.

-St. James’s Hotel and Club has been known for providing the highest standards of hospitality since it first opened its doors as a gentlemen’s chamber for the English aristocracy.
-This intimate and luxurious 5 star hotel was recently refurbished and is ideally located just off St. James’s Street, near prestigious Mayfair and Piccadilly, in a beautiful red fronted Victorian townhouse.
-Boasting London’s smallest Michelin starred restaurant Seven Park Place by William Drabble, and renowned Cocktail Bar William’s Bar, this small boutique establishment knows how to impress and the same goes for the immaculate rooms and suites this hotel has to offer.
+St James’s Hotel and Club has been known for providing the highest standards of hospitality since it first opened its doors as a gentlemen’s chamber for the English aristocracy.
+This intimate and luxurious 5-star hotel was recently refurbished and is ideally located just off St. James’s Street, near prestigious Mayfair and Piccadilly, in a beautiful red-fronted Victorian townhouse.
+Boasting London’s smallest Michelin-starred restaurant Seven Park Place by William Drabble, and renowned Cocktail Bar William’s Bar, this small boutique establishment knows how to impress and the same goes for the immaculate rooms and suites this hotel has to offer.

 After playing “find the terraces”, I finally took in the ambience and scope of this beautiful suite, with a lounge, grand bedroom and bathroom this room is indeed of generous size, definitely big enough for me and my Louis Vuitton.
 The lounge has a very comfortable sofa and set of chairs surrounding a fireplace, perfect for romantic nights in.
-There is also a leather covered desk if you so wish to dabble in a spot of business during your stay, after all, there is complimentary Wi-Fi throughout the hotel.
+There is also a leather-covered desk if you so wish to dabble in a spot of business during your stay, after all, there is complimentary Wi-Fi throughout the hotel.

-With so much to play with I am like a child as to choosing what to do first.
+With so much to play with, I am like a child in choosing what to do first.
 Unable to decide, I order some room service – maybe a cocktail or two will make up my mind.
-At St James Hotel and Club there are two room service menus, one for the day and one for “after hours”.
+At St James Hotel and Club, there are two room service menus, one for the day and one for “after hours”.
 Both have a great choice of dishes catering to most tastes.

 After devouring my offerings from the kitchen and bar, I decide, now that the sun has gone down, to run myself a bath, the call of the jets and thousands of bubbles was too much for this Lady to resist!
-Lounging back in the bath, surrounded by bubbles and listening to the jazz from the TV, I almost forgot for one moment that this hotel is so centrally located, with easy access to the hustle and bustle of London’s shopping districts, theatre-land and drinking holes of Mayfair, Soho and beyond.
+Lounging back in the bath, surrounded by bubbles and listening to the jazz on the TV, I almost forgot for one moment that St James Hotel and Club is so centrally located, with easy access to the hustle and bustle of London’s shopping districts, theatre-land and drinking holes of Mayfair, Soho and beyond.
 So wonderfully designed are the rooms and the hotel itself, you do feel like you are protected from the big bad city outside.

-After eating the wonderful spread of streaky bacon and scrambled eggs, with bread basket of croissants and pains au chocolat, all washed down with fresh orange juice and coffee, I make use of the walk in wet room.
-With its cascade shower head, it feels like being caught in a tropical storm, plus with speakers in the shower you can enjoy music while you wash.
-Unfortunately it was now time to go, packing my bag was an unpleasant task and I faced the reality that it was time to check out of this wonderful suite and hotel.
-Upon leaving the amazing staff asked how my stay was; my answer: “Do I really have to leave?”
+After eating the wonderful spread of streaky bacon and scrambled eggs, with a bread basket of croissants and pains au chocolat, all washed down with fresh orange juice and coffee, I make use of the walk-in wet room.
+With its cascade shower head, it feels like being caught in a tropical storm, plus with speakers in the shower, you can enjoy music while you wash.
+Unfortunately, it was now time to go, packing my bag was an unpleasant task and I faced the reality that it was time to check out of this wonderful suite and hotel.
+Upon leaving the amazing staff asked how my stay was; my answer was: “Do I really have to leave?”

 St. James Hotel and Club